ELISA: An Interpretable Hybrid Generative AI Agent for Expression-Grounded Discovery in Single-Cell Genomics: Introduction

 We validated the ELISA on five diverse scRNA-seq datasets spanning distinct tissues, disease contexts, and experimental designs.
 Through a systematic comparison with published findings, we demonstrate that ELISA recovers key biological signals differentially expressed genes, altered cell-type proportions, pathway activities, and cell cell interaction networks with high fidelity.
 A quantitative evaluation framework comprising five complementary metrics (gene coverage, interaction recovery, pathway alignment, proportion consistency, and qualitative theme coverage) provides a principled assessment of the capacity of the system to replicate established biological conclusions.
 To the best of our knowledge, scGPT embeddings have not been integrated with semantic language representations in a query-conditioned retrieval framework for single-cell genomics.

 In summary, this work makes the following contributions: \begin{itemize} \item Multimodal discovery agent for single-cell genomics.
-We introduce ELISA, an interpretable AI framework that integrates transcriptomic embeddings, semantic knowledge retrieval, and large language model reasoning to enable natural-language–driven exploration and biological discovery from single-cell RNA sequencing data. \item Query-adaptive hybrid retrieval architecture.
+We introduce ELISA, an interpretable AI framework that integrates transcriptomic embeddings, semantic knowledge retrieval, and large language model reasoning to enable natural-language–driven exploration and biological discovery from single-cell RNA sequencing data.~Its interpretability is grounded in provenance: every hypothesis traces back to explicit retrieval scores and differential-expression values, as illustrated end-to-end in Appendix~\ref{app:interpretability}. \item Query-adaptive hybrid retrieval architecture.
 ELISA employs automatic query classification and dynamic pipeline routing to combine complementary retrieval strategies including gene marker scoring, semantic similarity search, and reciprocal rank fusion allowing flexible, query-conditioned navigation of complex cellular landscapes. \item Integrated biological analysis modules for expression-grounded reasoning.
 The system incorporates analytical components for comparative expression analysis, ligand–receptor interaction scoring, pathway activity estimation, and cell-type proportion profiling, enabling automated interpretation and contextualization of discovered signals. \item Benchmarking framework for evaluating AI-assisted biological discovery.
 We propose a quantitative evaluation strategy that measures the ability of AI agents to recover biologically meaningful findings reported in reference studies, and apply this framework across six diverse scRNA-seq datasets. \item Empirical validation of discovery performance.
 Across multiple datasets and evaluation metrics, ELISA consistently recovers the majority of key biological signals reported in the corresponding studies, demonstrating its potential to support interpretable and reproducible AI-assisted discovery in single-cell genomics. \end{itemize}